Scientist at forefront of China's early investigations into Covid-19 steps down – KION546

 He has also been involved in research into the origins of the virus, suggesting, contrary to recently published studies, that a Wuhan market linked to early cases was not where the new virus emerged, but rather a place where it was able to spread rapidly between people.

-But he also sparked controversy within China and is considered by some in China’s public health community as a “loose cannon,” according to Huang.
+But he has sparked controversy within China and is considered by some in China’s public health community as a “loose cannon,” according to Huang.

 In one instance last year, Gao appeared to suggest during a presentation that China’s homegrown vaccines offered a low protection rate — comments he later walked back in an interview with state media in which he called this a “misunderstanding” of his point.